2018 attack on the Iranian Embassy in London

-Attack on the Iranian Embassy in London was an incident that took place on Friday, March 9, 2018 by some supporters of Sadiq al-Shirazi affiliated with the Mahdi Servants Union.
-With the intention of supporting al-Shirazi's school and protesting the arrest of Hussein al-Shirazi by the Islamic Republic of Iran, these people entered the premises and balcony of the Iranian Embassy in London, pulled down the Iranian flag and displayed the flag of their own group.
+On 9 March 2018, supporters of Sadiq al-Shirazi affiliated with the Mahdi Servants Union attacked the Iranian Embassy in London.
+With the intention of supporting al-Shirazi's school and protesting the arrest of Hussein al-Shirazi by the Islamic Republic of Iran, these people entered the premises and balcony of the embassy, pulled down the Iranian flag and displayed the flag of their own group.
 The attackers also chanted slogans against the Iranian authorities and cursed Aisha, Abu Bakr, Umar and Uthman.
 The attack was covered live by some satellite TV channels, including Fadak satellite channel, which is said to be affiliated with Yasser Al-Habib, a Kuwaiti Shia Muslim scholar resident of London.

 According to the spokesman of the London police, the attackers were arrested three hours after entering the Iranian embassy for the crime of "illegal entry into a diplomatic place and the possibility of causing damage to it".
 The London police announced that four people were arrested.

 The attack on the embassy was condemned by the authorities of the Islamic Republic of Iran.
 Also, Sadiq al-Shirazi's representative condemned the incident.